 - Meet the following enrolment criteria:

-- be a commencing Swinburne student in Semester 1, 2022
+- be a commencing Swinburne student in Semester 1 or Semester 2, 2022

 - enrolled full-time in an eligible course (see courses eligible in section above)

 - Meet the following criteria and provide evidence (via a statutory declaration):

 - the first in your family to attend university

 - have no previous university qualifications